SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 X-linked sideroblastic anemia

-At least 50 mutations that cause X-linked sideroblastic anemia have been identified in the ALAS2 gene.
-Almost all of these mutations change single protein building blocks (amino acids) in erythroid ALA-synthase.
-These changes impair the activity of the enzyme, which disrupts the normal production of heme in developing red blood cells.
+Most of the ALAS2 gene variants that cause X-linked sideroblastic anemia lead to a change in single protein building blocks (amino acids) in 5-aminolevulinate synthase.
+These changes impair the activity of the enzyme, which disrupts the normal production of heme in erythroblasts.
 A reduction in the amount of heme prevents these cells from making enough hemoglobin.
-Because almost all of the iron transported into erythroblasts is normally incorporated into heme, the reduced production of heme leads to a buildup of excess iron in these cells.
-Additionally, the body attempts to compensate for the hemoglobin shortage by absorbing more iron from the diet.
-This buildup of excess iron can damage the body's organs.
-Low hemoglobin levels and the resulting accumulation of iron in the body's organs lead to the characteristic features of X-linked sideroblastic anemia.
+Because most of the iron that is transported into erythroblasts is normally incorporated into heme, the reduced production of heme leads to a buildup of iron in these cells.
+The body attempts to compensate for the hemoglobin shortage by absorbing more iron from the diet, which can damage the body's organs.
+Low hemoglobin levels and the iron accumulation lead to the characteristic features of X-linked sideroblastic anemia.

 More About This Health Condition